X3Ld0R/CapX-Nederland-5G/install_Guide.md

 DNS2 IP Address: 1.1.1.1
 APN1 Pool IP: 10.45.0.1/16
 APN1 Gateway IP: 10.45.0.1
-# After the installation is complete, the script will display the following message:
+# After the installation is complete:
-echo "Install complete -- Please connect your browser to port 9999"
+- The script will display the following message: echo "Install complete -- Please connect your browser to port 9999"
-# Additionally, you will be prompted to restart your server:
+-  Additionally, you will be prompted to restart your server:
 RESTART_OUTPUT="Please restart this server by running 'reboot'" echo $RESTART_OUTPUT